pergus/netbox-zabbix/docs/inventorymapping_model.md

 2. **VirtualMachine Model**: Virtual machine inventory mappings determine which VM attributes become Zabbix inventory items
 3. **HostConfig Model**: Inventory mappings are used when creating Zabbix host configurations

+## Description

+The InventoryMapping model provides a sophisticated configuration system for mapping NetBox object attributes to Zabbix inventory items.
+This enables automatic population of host inventory data in Zabbix based on NetBox object properties.

+Key features include:
+- Separate mappings for devices and virtual machines
+- Structured selection format with display names, Zabbix properties, and field paths
+- Support for multiple field paths with preference ordering
+- Integration with the HostConfig model for inventory population during provisioning
+- Flexible mapping of nested object attributes to inventory fields